c4a-ri/dialbb/README.md

 ## Documents

-Refer to the [document](https://c4a-ri.github.io/dialbb/document-en/build/html/) for detailed specification and the way of application development.
+Refer to the [document (under construction)](https://c4a-ri.github.io/dialbb/document-en/build/html/) for detailed specification and the way of application development.
 Documentation for other than the latest version can be found in the [Links](https://c4a-ri.github.io/dialbb/) section.

 ## License